-Q. I’m planning to leave my job to become self-employed in June.
-My insurance will end on June 30, but I have an option to take COBRA.
-Do I qualify for a special enrollment period to get an individual plan in the exchange as of July 1, or do I have to take COBRA?
+Q. I’m planning to leave my job to become self-employed.
+My insurance will end the last day of this month, but I have an option to take COBRA.
+Do I qualify for a special enrollment period to get an individual plan in the exchange starting the first of next month, or do I have to take COBRA?

-A: You do not have to continue your plan with COBRA.
-You qualify for a special open enrollment if your employer-sponsored insurance is ending (assuming it qualifies as minimum essential coverage), even if you have an option to extend it with COBRA.
-Your special open enrollment begins 60 days before your current policy ends, and you’ll be able to complete your enrollment as late as June 30 and still have coverage effective July 1, as loss of coverage is a qualifying event that has special enrollment deadline rules (normally, in most states, you have to enroll by the 15th of the month to have coverage effective the first of the following month; but there are different rules if you’re enrolling due to loss of coverage).
+A: You do not have to continue your plan with COBRA unless you want to.
+You qualify for a special enrollment period if your employer-sponsored insurance is ending, even if you have an option to extend it with COBRA.
+Your special open enrollment begins 60 days before your current policy ends, and you’ll be able to complete your enrollment as late as the day your coverage ends and still have coverage effective the first of the following month.

 When comparing COBRA with a plan in the individual market, be sure to factor in premium tax credits and cost-sharing subsidies if you qualify for them.
-Your special enrollment period applies both on and off the exchange, but if you’re eligible for subsidies, you’ll need to get your plan through the exchange.
+Your special enrollment period for individual market coverage applies both on and off the exchange, but if you’re eligible for subsidies, you’ll need to get your plan through the exchange.

 You’ll want to also pay close attention to any out-of-pocket spending you’ve already had on the employer-sponsored plan, and be aware that switching to an individual market plan would reset that to $0, meaning that you’d start over on annual out-of-pocket spending when your self-purchased plan takes effect.